rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 static assert(MyWorld!(Name="Earth").Name) == "Earth");
 ```

-For convenience at the definition side, you may combine named arguments together or keep them seperate, its up to you.
+For convenience at the definition side, you may combine named arguments together or keep them seperate, it is up to you.

 ```D
 struct TheWorld<string Name, Type> {